The Superheroes: Words Are Our Power Project was made possible by funding from the Paul Hamlyn Foundation.

 'As a result of working with Writing on the Wall, the pupils developed and expanded their existing vocabulary and continued to apply this to their future pieces of writing in school.'

 Super Heroes: Words are our Power sees children across Merseyside create brand new super heroes that reflect them and the world they live in.
 An exciting take on a school literacy project the children create stories and comic strips that are then published into a professional comic book, with each child receiving their own copy.
 With the likes of Marvel comic artist, writer and editor, Tim Quinn flying in to teach a class, this literacy project has been inspiring thousands of children across Merseyside.
-Make sure you and your class get the chance to join in!

 During five sessions, children create a super hero, write several short stories and create a comic strip, all for publication.
 The project develops their literacy and creative writing skills, looking at narrative and character creation through writing bursts, creative mind mapping and hot-seating.